cyril42e/ephemeris/README.md

 The visual timeline describes explicitly how the different concepts relate to each other.
 What can be precised is that:

+- The rise and set are defined with the top of the Sun or Moon being visible, which means an elevation of around -0.8° by taking into account the object apparent size (around 0.25°) and the atmosphere refraction (around 0.55°).
-- During civil twilight (after civil dawn or before civil dusk, when the sun is between elevation -6° and 0°), there is enough light to perform outdoor activities.
+- During civil twilight (after civil dawn or before civil dusk, when the sun is between elevation -6° and -0.8°), there is enough light to perform outdoor activities.
 It is not part of the civil night.
 - During nautical twilight (after nautical dawn or before nautical dusk, when the sun is between elevation -12° and -6°), there is enough light to see the horizon between the sea and the sky.
 It is not part of the nautical night.